aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 forks.
 So trying to match the parent process will not work.

-While looking at the activity monitor, I noticed there was something else than the parent PID mentionned: the process group PID.
+While looking at the activity monitor, I noticed there was something else than the parent PID mentioned: the process group PID.
 A quick look at the [Wikipedia page](https://en.wikipedia.org/wiki/Process_group) reads:

 > In a POSIX-conformant operating system, a process group denotes a collection